pypa/hatch/docs/config/environment/advanced.md

 ## Dependency Groups

-Environments can use PEP 735[^1] dependency groups using the environment `dependency-groups` array:
+Environments can use dependency groups[^1] using the environment `dependency-groups` array:

 ```toml config-example
 [dependency-groups]